loloboho/CERES-EXPLORER/README.md

 There are some innovations to note:

-* Cargo on pallets can be placed on the lander for versatile transport.

 * The habitat is an ovoid shape to efficiently use the space, reduce surface area and shift CG aft.

 * The rotating ring inside the ovoid has air scoops to ventilate the ring.